 Your camper will learn their cabins assignments and meet their camp counselors at check-in.
 Information provided in your camper's registration was used to create cabin assignments.
-This year we received our highest number of cabinmate requests.
 While all efforts were made to honor and accommodate those requests, there is no guarantee your camper will be in the same cabin as their requested friends.
+If you have any questions or concerns, please reach out to Kristen Moore at kristen.moore@oregonstate.edu.